rueedlinger/machine-learning-snippets/BUILD.md

 ## Git LFS

 Some of the files (\*.png) are stored in Git LFS.
-When you want to work with them locally you need to install git-lfs and check them out.
+When you want to work with them locally you need to install git-lfs.

+Checkout out the data from Git LFS.

 ```bash
 git lfs checkout